moskytw/slak/README.md

 # Slak

-Slak is a command line tool for collecting data from Slack.
-When you use it, you will look like a pro. ⚡️
+Slak is a command line tool for collecting data from Slack and makes you look like a pro when using it. ⚡️

+Here are the examples:

 ```bash
 $ slak query-reacts $LINK --count | sort -nr